Amin-MAG/My-Notes/Linux/LPIC-1.md

 ### ntpd

 An ntp service controls and updates the time with global time.
 You should either use the `ntp` service or `ntpdate` to keep your system time updated.
-You can not use both.
+You cannot use both.

 The configuration of `ntp` service is in `/etc/ntp.conf`.
 You can add your time pools in this file.